Ambrose Bury: Political career

 Bury's first attempt at public office was running for the Legislative Assembly of Alberta in the 1921 provincial election as a Conservative in Edmonton.
-He was defeated, finishing fourteenth of twenty-six candidates.
+He was unsuccessful, coming in fourteenth of twenty-six candidates (five were elected).

 Later that year, in the 1921 municipal election, Bury was elected to the Edmonton City Council for a two-year term as alderman, finishing fourth of nineteen candidates in a race in which the top seven candidates were elected.

 He was re-elected to another two-year term in the 1923 election.

 Towards the end of his second term on council, Bury was elected to the House of Commons of Canada as a Conservative in the riding of Edmonton East in the 1925 election.
-However, Parliament was dissolved amid the King-Byng Affair the following year, and Bury was narrowly defeated in the ensuing election by Liberal (and incumbent mayor of Edmonton) Kenny Blatchford.
+Parliament was dissolved the following year, and Bury was narrowly defeated in the ensuing election by Liberal (and incumbent mayor of Edmonton) Kenny Blatchford.

-Blatchford had taken his job, and Bury set out to take Blatchford's, running for mayor in the 1926 election.
-He defeated Daniel Kennedy Knott (who went on to become mayor himself after Bury left municipal politics), and was re-elected in 1927 and 1928.
-He did not seek re-election in 1929, anticipating a rematch against Blatchford in the next federal election.
+Blatchford had taken his job, and Bury set out to take Blatchford's, and was elected mayor in the 1926 election.
+He defeated Daniel Kennedy Knott (who went on to become mayor himself after Bury left municipal politics).

+He was re-elected in 1927 and 1928.
+He did not seek re-election in 1929, preparing for a rematch against Blatchford in the next federal election.

 Bury defeated Blatchford by a substantial margin in the 1930 election as R. B. Bennett's Conservative government swept to power.
 Following Bury's election as a Member of Parliament in 1930, the K.K.K. in Edmonton celebrated his election with a cross burning.
-The Edmonton Journal has written more specifically that the K.K.K. "erected a flaming cross on the hill above Riverdale flats to celebrate the victory of Edmonton East candidate Ambrose Bury."
+The Edmonton Journal has written that the K.K.K. "erected a flaming cross on the hill above Riverdale flats to celebrate the victory of Edmonton East candidate Ambrose Bury."

-Bury opted not to seek re-election in the 1935 election.
+Bury did not seek re-election in the 1935 election.

 He was appointed as a district court judge that year, and served in that capacity until he reached the retirement age of 75 in 1944.